seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 The sad fact is, if the only organizing factor of code is separation of concerns, a system will not be modular after all.
 Instead, separate parts will tangle together.

-Pretty quickly, our efforts to organise what goes into each module are undermined by the relationships between those modules.
+Pretty quickly, our efforts to organise what goes into each module are undermined by the *relationships between those modules*.

 This is naturally what happens to software if you don't think about relationships.
 This is because in the real world things *are* a messy, interconnected web.
 As we build functionality, we realise that one module needs to know about another.
 Later on, that other module needs to know about the first.
 Soon, everything knows about everything else.

 {% include content_illustration.html image="why-di/complicated-modular.png" alt="A complicated system with lots of arrows between the modules" %}

 The problem with software like this is that, because of the web of relationships, it is not a collection of smaller subsystems.
 Instead, it is a single, large system - and large systems tend to be more complicated than smaller ones.